-Science Education: Supports modernizing learning environments and strengthening science, technology, engineering, and mathematics teacher education programs; encourages student research.
+Science Education Policies: Supports modernizing learning environments and strengthening science, technology, engineering, and mathematics teacher education programs; encourages student research.

 Access to High-Quality Science: Supports using sustainable publishing models that provide universal access to scientific research.
-Supports the 10 principles outlined in the Brussels Declaration on STM Publishing (STM is scientific, technical, and medical), as set forth by the International Association of STM Publishers.
+Supports the 10 principles outlined in the Brussels Declaration on STM Publishing (where STM is scientific, technical, and medical), as set forth by the International Association of STM Publishers.

 Charitable Donations: Supports tax deductions for charitable contributions and permanent extension of the Individual Retirement Account charitable rollover provisions.